VladyslavHolik/SelfAssessment/Skills/NodeJS.md

   - Blob, File, Buffer, module `node:buffer`
   - Module `node:zlib`
 - Network
-  - Endpoint throttling 🖐️
+  - Endpoint throttling: 🖐️ used
   - ALPN
   - SNI callback
-  - SSL certificates 🖐️
+  - SSL certificates: 🖐️ used
   - Protocol agnostic approach
   - Fetch API
   - IncomingMessage
-  - HTTP(S) 🖐️
+  - HTTP(S): 🖐️ used
-  - TCP/SSL 🖐️
+  - TCP/SSL: 🖐️ used
-  - UDP 🖐️
+  - UDP: 🖐️ used
-  - TLS 🖐️
+  - TLS: 🖐️ used
-  - Websocket 🖐️
+  - Websocket: 🖐️ used
   - SSE
   - HTTP/3 (QUIC)
-  - Long polling 👂
+  - Long polling: 👂 heard
-  - REST 🖐️
+  - REST: 🖐️ used
   - RPC
-  - Routing 🖐️
+  - Routing: 🖐️ used
-  - DoS  🙋
+  - DoS: 🙋 explained
-  - DDoS  🙋
+  - DDoS: 🙋 explained
   - XSS
-  - Path traversal 👂
+  - Path traversal: 👂 heard
-  - CSRF 🖐️
+  - CSRF: 🖐️ used
-  - DNS 🖐️
+  - DNS: 🖐️ used
-  - SQL injection 🖐️
+  - SQL injection: 🖐️ used
   - noDelay
   - keep-alive
   - IP sticky sessions
 - Technique and tools
   - Native test runner
-  - Logging 🖐️
+  - Logging: 🖐️ used
-  - Application configuring 🖐️
+  - Application configuring: 🖐️ used
-  - Testing 🖐️
+  - Testing: 🖐️ used
-  - CI/CD 🖐️
+  - CI/CD: 🖐️ used
-  - Readable 🖐️
+  - Readable: 🖐️ used
-  - Writable 🖐️
+  - Writable: 🖐️ used
   - Transform
-  - Back pressure 👂
+  - Back pressure: 👂 heard
-  - Buffer 🖐️
+  - Buffer: 🖐️ used
-  - Console 🖐️
+  - Console: 🖐️ used
   - Inspector
-  - Reliability 🖐️
+  - Reliability: 🖐️ used
-  - Quality 🖐️
+  - Quality: 🖐️ used
-  - Availability 🖐️
+  - Availability: 🖐️ used
-  - Flexibility 🖐️
+  - Flexibility: 🖐️ used
 - Data access
-  - Data access layer 🖐️
+  - Data access layer: 🖐️ used
-  - Repository 🖐️
+  - Repository: 🖐️ used
   - Active record
   - Query builder
-  - Object-Relational Mapping 🖐️
+  - Object-Relational Mapping: 🖐️ used
-  - CRUD 🖐️
+  - CRUD: 🖐️ used
-  - DTO 🖐️
+  - DTO: 🖐️ used
 - Error handling and debugging
-  - `Error` 🖐️
+  - `Error`: 🖐️ used
   - `error.cause`
   - `error.code`
   - `error.message`